 10 Tips on How to Care For Your Durag

-- A clean durag is also good skincare, so avoid dirt and bacteria that can affect your skin.
+Just like any other type of hair covering, durags also need to be taken care of to keep your hair and scalp happy and looking its best.
+A clean durag is also good skincare, so avoid dirt and bacteria that can affect your skin.

 - Avoid sharing durags with other people.